dyhes/zulip/docs/production/video-calls.md

-This page documents the server-level configuration required to support non-default [video call integration options](https://zulip.com/help/start-a-call) on a self-hosted Zulip server.
+This page documents the server-level configuration required to support non-default [video call integration options](https://zulip.com/help/start-a-call) on a self-hosted Aloha server.

 ## Zoom